ahartness/omarchy-hrtns/README.md

 - Add more documentation
 - Change to Pavucontrol for audio control
 - Update Logos & SVGs for Master Logo & Web App Logos
+- Test about adding extensions to Chromium-based browsers
+    - If it doesnt work how I want, add a script to install firefox and make it the default browser